fit-r2lab/r2lab-misc/ssl-certificate-renewal/README.md

 .green {color: green;}
 </style>

+## Update may 2025 - for bigjohn / portainer

+in the following: **all host named in the `.pl.sophia.inria.fr` domain**

+- I first got the `copilot` certificate, valid also for `limesurvey`
+- then I realized that portainer was not SSL-enabled either, to I asked for a second one named `portainer` and valid for the other 2 (`copilot` and `limesurvey`) so there's only one at work now, and the first one is not used and does not need to be renewed

 ## Update november 2024

 when rebuilding r2lab and r2labapi, we have turned on the `/etc/dsissl` service, which is advertised as being able to auto-renew